-- a. identify the importance of the accountancy profession to the public interest and to the effectiveness of capital markets, and the links between the public interest, technical competence and professional responsibility, including the attributes of professional scepticism, professional judgement and the public trust; - b. specify the key features of the regulatory framework within which professional accountants work including the basics of how anti-money laundering requirements affect them; - c. state the reasons why governance is needed and identify the role that governance plays in the management of a business; - d. identify the key stakeholders and their governance needs for a particular business; - e. identify and show the distinction between the roles and responsibilities of those charged with corporate governance and those charged with management, including the basics of the UK's corporate governance code; - f. specify how differences in legal systems and in national and business cultures affect corporate governance; - g. identify the roles and responsibilities within a business of the executive board, any supervisory board, the audit committee and others charged with corporate governance, the internal audit function and those responsible for the external audit relationship; - h. specify the nature of ethics, business ethics, sustainability and corporate responsibility; and - specify the policies and procedures a business should implement in order to promote an ethical culture.
+- a. identify the importance of the accountancy profession to the public interest and to the effectiveness of capital markets, and the links between the public interest, technical competence and professional responsibility, including the attributes of professional scepticism, professional judgement and the public trust; - b. specify the key features of the regulatory framework within which professional accountants work including the basics of how anti-money laundering requirements affect them; - c. state the reasons why governance is needed and identify the role that governance plays in the management of a business; - d. identify the key stakeholders and their governance needs for a particular business; - e. identify and show the distinction between the roles and responsibilities of those charged with corporate governance and those charged with management, including the basics of the UK's corporate governance code; - f. specify how differences in legal systems and in national and business cultures affect corporate governance; - g. identify the roles and responsibilities within a business of the executive board, any supervisory board, the audit committee and others charged with corporate governance, the internal audit function and those responsible for the external audit relationship; - h. specify the nature of ethics, business ethics, sustainability and corporate responsibility; and - i. specify the policies and procedures a business should implement in order to promote good corporate governance, sustainable practices, corporate responsibility and an ethical culture within its operations a. specify the signalling, rewarding and allocating effects of the price mechanism on business (including the concept of price elasticity);